OpenTOPAS/TOPAS_Official_Documentation/parameters/physics/modular.rst

 Users who are advanced experts in Geant4 physics can also write their own Geant4 physics modules and plug these into TOPAS through the Extensions Interface.

+The table lists the aliases supplied directly by OpenTOPAS.
+As of v4.3.0, Geant4 registry names are also accepted and are resolved case-insensitively.

 ==========================  ===========================
 TOPAS Module Name           Geant4 Class Name